Redlands Response to a COVID-19 Infection

 The computer lab in the Multimedia Center is available for student use, and the Academic Center for Enhancement is open for those who need to take placement testing or other exams offered.
 For questions about testing, please contact the testing center by email or call 405.422.6274.

-Redlands is holding on-site classes in the fall.
+Redlands is holding on-site classes.
 The administration is following CDC guidelines as well as those issued at the local and state levels to implement safety measures on campus.